joelio/java-gitlab-deploy-poc/README.md

 ## Overview

-This repository contains a GitLab CI/CD configuration for deploying a Java application to multiple environments (test, staging, production) with comprehensive deployment, rollback, and notification capabilities.
-The pipeline is designed to be modular, maintainable, and follows GitLab CI/CD best practices.
+This repository contains a GitLab CI/CD configuration specifically designed for deploying Java applications to multiple environments (test, staging, production) with comprehensive deployment, rollback, and notification capabilities.
+The pipeline is designed to be modular, maintainable, and follows GitLab CI/CD best practices for Java applications deployed as systemd services.

 ## Pipeline Structure